 How is the company maintaining a current understanding of cybersecurity laws and regulations?

 These laws and regulations set the tone for the company’s entire culture around information security, so they can’t be an afterthought.
 Each organization should have a general counsel or CLO in place to stay abreast of the newest cybersecurity laws and regulations and to effectively communicate the ramifications of those laws and regulations to the company’s board and leadership team.
 Beyond that, each organization should also periodically work with external counsel to ensure that no “blind spots” were overlooked by the general counsel or the organization.

 It’s not only important for general and external counsel to stay abreast of laws and regulations, but those individuals must also work closely with the cybersecurity team to ensure the cyber leaders maintain a thorough understanding of the laws and regulations and effectively implement controls to address them.
 Legal counsel should also examine each of the company’s contracts with vendors, as these contractual arrangements and obligations can introduce cybersecurity requirements, such as compliance with requirements from PCI or HIPAA.

 The common thread here is reduction of risk.
 Noncompliance with laws, regulations, or contractual obligations adds significant risk to an organization.
 Maintaining awareness around these topics decreases the risk of harm to reputation, loss of sensitive data, failure to meet contractual obligations, and much more.

 With all of the newsworthy events occurring related to cybersecurity compromises and data breaches, it’s hard to overlook these topics, but it’s also hard to manage cybersecurity issues effectively.
-LBMC Information Security can help identify the laws, regulations, and contractual obligations your company must meet and help you put controls in place to address them effectively.
+LBMC Cybersecurity can help identify the laws, regulations, and contractual obligations your company must meet and help you put controls in place to address them effectively.